 Food and Beverage Sales and Distribution

 All sales or distribution of food and beverage must comply with Santa Clara County health requirements and the State of California tax law (e.g. sales tax must be collected and remitted).
 Sale of food or beverage is only permitted in White Plaza as part of a larger student program, must meet all Santa Clara County Health Code Regulations and approved in advance by Office of Student Engagement.
 Please see: Events with Food Guidelines.

-Space for freestanding educational or artistic displays must be reserved in advance through OSE.
+Freestanding educational or artistic displays must be reserved in advance through OSE.
+Proposals for the display of specific public arts projects must first be reviewed by the Office of the Vice President of the Arts.
 An explanation of the display should be located nearby and often volunteers should also be onsite.
 Displays are allowed for a maximum of 3 days.
 Given previous experiences with vandalism, overnight displays are discouraged although security personnel may be hired to mitigate this problem.